ghc-proposals/ghc-proposals/proposals/0000-row-polymorphism.rst

 2. Records

-As a second step, a new type for records is introduced:
+As a second step, a new type for records is introduced.
+This type is added to the ``base`` library.
+The syntax sugar to create those records is overwriting the current syntax and is enabled with a second language extension ``-XPolymorphicRecords`` that implies ``-XRowPolymorphism``.

 2.1 Syntax